 The homemade napkin rings are constructed by stitching 3" strips of fabric in varying widths together along their common 3" edge to make a 10" strip.
 Sandwich rickrack along the edge, baste, and then stitch the patchwork to an equal size strip of backing fabric leaving a 2" gap for turning.
 Turn, press, topstitch, and add a buttonhole and button.
 (More detailed instructions in the magazine.)

 Each special issue of Quilting Arts Gifts includes instructions for making quilted table linens to give as gifts or to grace your table on special occasions.
-For a limited time, get all seven issues in The Quilting Arts Gifts Ultimate Collection 2008-2013 at a great price.
+We also have table runner patterns in the Quilting Daily store, like the Reflected Wedges Table Runner by Jacquie Gering and the Craft Tree Table Toppers booklet full of quilted table linens.